-Eligible Designated Beneficiary (Spouse)

-Your spouse beneficiary may continue to maintain the inherited IRA funds in an Inherited IRA or may choose, at any time, to move the inherited IRA funds to an IRA of their own.
+Eligible Designated Beneficiary (Spouse) Your spouse beneficiary may continue to maintain the inherited IRA funds in an Inherited IRA or may choose, at any time, to move the inherited IRA funds to an IRA of their own.
 Spouse Move to Own IRA.
 Your spouse beneficiary may choose, at any time, to move the inherited IRA funds to their own Traditional, Traditional SEP, or if eligible, Traditional SIMPLE IRA through a direct transfer or a rollover.
 If your spouse beneficiary moves the inherited funds into an IRA of their own, they will be subject to RMD rules as the IRA owner.
 In a transfer, inherited IRA funds are moved directly from the Inherited IRA to your spouse's own IRA.
-In a rollover, your spouse beneficiary withdraws the inherited IRA funds and then deposits the funds into their own IRA as a rollover contribution, generally within 60 days.
-They are prohibited from rolling over a distribution of the inherited funds if they rolled over an IRA distribution that they received within the last 12 months.
+In rollover, your spouse beneficiary withdraws the inherited IRA funds and then deposits the funds into their own IRA as a rollover contribution, generally within 60 days.
+They are prohibited from rolling ove a distribution of the inherited funds if they rolled over an IRA distribution that they received within the last 12 months.
 Note: Your spouse beneficiary may not roll over any required distributions.
 If your spouse beneficiary fails to take a required distribution from the Inherited IRA or contributes additional funds to the Inherited IRA, such IRA will automatically become your spouse's own IRA.

-Inherited IRA Distribution Requirements.
+Elizible Inherited IRA Distribution Requirements.
 If your spouse beneficiary chooses to leave the inherited funds in an Inherited IRA, they must take RMDs each year beginning in the calendar year following your death.
 To determine the amount of the RMD for a given year, the IRA balance (i.e., generally the fair market value of the Inherited IRA on December 31 of the preceding year) is divided by the applicable denominator.
 The applicable denominator is derived from either the Uniform Lifetime Table or the Single Life Table.
-If you die in 2023 or a later year, while your spouse is alive, the applicable denominator is equal to the longer of the applicable denominator that corresponds to the age your spouse beneficiary attains on their birthday in the distribution year using the Uniform Lifetime Table, or the applicable denominator that corresponds to the age you attained (or would have attained) on your birthday in the year of your death using the Single Life Table, reduced by one for each calendar year that has elapsed since the year of your death.
-If you die in 2020, 2021, or 2022, while your spouse is alive, the applicable denominator is equal to the longer of that which corresponds to the age your spouse beneficiary attains on their birthday in the distribution year using the Single Life Table, or the age you attained (or would have attained) on your birthday in the year of your death using the Single Life Table, reduced by one for each calendar year that has elapsed since the year of your death.
+If you die in 2023 or a later year, while your spouse is alive, the applicable denominator that corresponds to the age your spouse beneficiary attains on their birthday in the distribution year using the Uniform Lifetime Table, or the applicable denominator that corresponds to the age you attained (or would have attained) on your birthday in the year of your death using the Single Life Table, reduced by one for each calendar year that has elapsed since the year of your death.
+If you die in 2020, 2021, or 2022, while your spouse is alive, the applicable denominator is equal to the longer of that which corresponds to the age your spouse is alive, the applicable denominator is equal to the longer of that which corresponds to the age your spouse is alive, the applicable denominator is equal to the longer of that which corresponds to the age your spouse beneficiary attains on their birthday in the distribution year using the Single Life Table, or the age attained (or would have attained) on your birthday in the year of your death using the Single Life Table, or the age set the year of your death using the Single Life Table, reduced by one for each calendar year that has elapsed since the year of your death.
 The RMD is the minimum amount that must be withdrawn each year; your spouse beneficiary may always withdraw an additional amount, including a lump-sum distribution of the remaining balance.

-Eligible Designated Beneficiary (Nonspouse)
+Eligible Designated Beneficiary (Nonspouse) Your nonspouse beneficiary who qualifies as an EDE must take RMDs each year beginning in the calendar year following your death.
+To determine the amount of the RMD for a given year, the IRA balance (i.e.,